 Step 3.
 Installing MariaDB.

 MariaDB is a relational database management system forked from MySQL.
-It is free and Open source.
-Install MariaDB using following commands:
+It is free and Open-source.
+Install MariaDB using the following commands:

-Once installing MariaDB, the commands below can be used to stop, start and enable MariaDB service to always start up when the server boots:
+Once installing MariaDB, the commands below can be used to stop, start, and enable the MariaDB service to always start up when the server boots:

 Configure it like this:

 - Set root password?
 [Y/n] y - Remove anonymous users?
 [Y/n] y - Disallow root login remotely?
 [Y/n] y - Remove test database and access to it?
 [Y/n] y - Reload privilege tables